athend/cuckooml/README.md

 ## Features

 1. JSON data - parse stage
+  In this step I decided to parse through the 199 files and selected signatures, virustotal, behavior and target and analyzed them.

+  signatures count - 191 files
+  virustotal count - 171 files
+  behavior count - 198 files
+  target count - 199 files

 2. JSON data - run relevant queries on the dataset to aid in clustering

 ## Clustering, Classifying and Anomaly Detection